John Chen is Executive Chairman of BlackBerry’s Board of Directors and Chief Executive Officer.

 Before joining BlackBerry, he was chief marketing officer for Avaya, senior vice president of marketing for Sybase, an SAP Company, leader of the strategy practice at KPMG Consulting’s Information, Communication and Entertainment Group, and a marketing manager for AT&T. Mark was named by BtoB Magazine as one of the Best Marketers from 2009-2011 and 2013.
 He was also named to the 2013 FierceCMO list of CMOs to watch.
 Mark holds an MBA and an MA in public policy from The University of Chicago.
 He received his BA from University of California at Santa Barbara.

-James is responsible for all aspects of the Company’s financial operations and investor relations.
+Steve Capelli is Chief Financial Officer, responsible for all of BlackBerry’s financial operations including corporate accounting, FP&A, treasury, tax, procurement, and investor relations.

 Steve is responsible for worldwide legal, government relations, public policy, compliance, regulatory, corporate security and corporate real estate for BlackBerry Ltd. Steve also serves as the company’s Chief Risk Officer and oversees the company’s internal audit function.

 Steve previously served as the General Counsel of Verizon Wireless from 2003 through 2011, and as a Deputy General Counsel of Verizon Communications Inc. from 2000 through 2003.
 Prior to the formation of Verizon Communications, Steve served as a Deputy General Counsel for GTE Corporation with corporate-wide responsibility for state regulatory, litigation and compliance matters.